telerik/justmock-docs/basic-usage/asserting-occurrence.md

 * [InOrder()](#verifying-calls-order) - Specifies exactly the order, a call should occur on the mock.

+In addition to that JustMock allows you to verify that method call prerequisites are satisfied

+* [AfterAll(prerequisites)](#verifying-call-prerequisites) - Specifies prerequisites which should be met before a method call.

 __In the following examples we will use the following interface to test:__

   #### __[C#]__